djeada/Statistics-Notes/notes/time_series/time_series.md

 8. Preserve chronological order in validation.
 9. Diagnose residuals and forecast errors.
 10. Explain the limitations of the chosen representation.

-### Visual companions

-The foundational visuals are placed with the concepts they explain: series components beside decomposition, changing moments beside stationarity assumptions, filters beside smoothing, sampling beside aliasing and timestamp structure, difference equations beside stability, and white-noise/random-walk cases beside stationarity.
-Together they form the conceptual path from observing a sequence to specifying and validating a time-series model.